Catholic clergy kidnapped in Haiti are released: Church group - RFI

 Kidnappings for ransom have surged in recent months in Port-au-Prince and other provinces, reflecting the growing influence of armed gangs in the Caribbean nation.

-Following the clergy kidnappings, the Catholic Church openly criticized government "inaction," making clear it plans to take a more direct role in addressing the daunting challenges facing the small Caribbean island.
+Following the clergy kidnappings, the Catholic Church openly criticized government "inaction," making clear it plans to take a more direct role in addressing the daunting challenges facing the island.

 It was the final straw for many increasingly exasperated Haitians, forcing Jovenel Moise, the country's widely criticized president, to announce a reshuffling of the government.